-Unemployment benefit: 60% of average monthly earnings during the 6 months before unemployment.
+Unemployment benefit: The benefit is equal to 60% of average monthly earnings in the 6 months before unemployment.
 The benefit is payable after a 14-day waiting period for up to 6 months; for up to 3 months for a new claim within 2 years of last receiving unemployment benefits for 6 months.

-Early reemployment award: A lump sum equal to 50% of the total unpaid benefit that would have been payable for the maximum duration of the benefit.
+Early reemployment award: A lump sum is paid equal to 50% of the total unpaid benefit that would have been payable for the maximum duration of benefit.